 Posts filed under “Short Fiction”

-As he has done every year, Dr. Boli celebrates the anniversary of his migration to the World-Wide Web by reprinting the first story he ever published in electrical form.
+Dr. Boli has traditionally celebrated the anniversary of his migration to the World-Wide Web by reprinting the first story he ever published in electrical form.
+Having missed a few anniversaries is all the more reason for celebrating this one.

 A MAN WALKED into Abelard’s office the other day and announced that he had a singular case.
 Our morning had begun with tea, as usual, but I had hardly poured the first cup when the office door opened and the man with the singular case walked in.